cocomittens/Dance-Mania-Extreme/README.md

   - [ ] Create all sprites used in game (even if placeholder), backgrounds and sample audio

 **Day 2:**
-  - [ ] Implement controls/ ability to process keyboard input
+  - [ ] Implement controls/ ability to process keyboard input (WASD and arrow keys)
   - [ ] Create game logic/ win conditions

 **Day 3:**